BBQ gas cylinders (bottles) are changing

 Cylinders with the current valves can still be used.
 These valves will be phased out over ten years as each LPG cylinder is due for a retest or ten-year changeover.

-In late 2021, BBQs and gas appliances with new hose fittings will be phased in.
+BBQs and gas appliances with new hose fittings are being phased in.
 A timeline of these changes is shown below.

 The new valve is safer